Back to blog

 })

-In a typical React application, data is passed top-down (parent to child) via props, still such usage can be cumbersome for certain types of props (e.g. locale preference, UI theme) required by many components within an application.
+In a typical React application, data is passed top-down (parent to child) via props.
+Such usage can be cumbersome for certain types of props (e.g. locale preference, UI theme) required by many components within an application.
 Context provides a way to share values like these between components without passing through every level of the tree.

-The ChakraProvider and NativeBaseProvider two providers are a component that makes the theme available throughout your app.
+The ChakraProvider and NativeBaseProvider are components that make the theme available throughout your app.
 Both use React's Context API.

 Style Props